 Professional intervention is about preventing escalation.

-Situation Significance & Response
+| Situation | Significance & Response |

-Land near grazing or forage Toxicity risk is immediate once animals could access contaminated forage.
-Control must be timed and applied to reduce exposure, not increase it.
+| Land near grazing or forage | Toxicity risk is immediate once animals access contaminated forage.
+Control should be immediate but ideally would be timed to reduce exposure and to stop the spread of the plant by seed. |

-Managed or tenanted land Responsibility sits with the land controller.
-A proportionate, recorded management position is required.
+| Managed or tenanted land | Responsibility sits with the land controller.
+A proportionate, recorded management position is required. |

-Boundary exposure Spread beyond boundaries increases complaint and enforcement risk.
-Intervention must show reasonable prevention of impact on others.
+| Boundary exposure | Spread beyond boundaries increases complaint and enforcement risk.
+Intervention must show reasonable prevention of impact on others. |

-Ragwort control is less about removal and more about doing the right thing at the right point in the plant’s life cycle.
+Ragwort control is about removal and about doing the right thing at the right point in the plant’s life cycle.
 Poorly timed cutting or disturbance can increase toxicity, encourage regrowth, and widen the area of risk — particularly where grazing or shared land is involved.

 Our approach is therefore measured and site-specific.
 Treatment is selected based on growth stage, exposure risk, and how the land is used, with controls designed to reduce risk without creating new ones.
 All works are carried out using appropriate protective measures and controlled application methods to safeguard people, animals, and neighbouring land.